reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Containers have emerged as the preferred means of packaging an application with all the software and operating system dependencies and then shipping that across to different environments.

-**For containerizing, we enclose our application inside a container image and publish that image to a shared registry.
-The container runtime pulls this image from the registry, unpacks the image, and runs the application inside it.**

-[Docker](https://docs.docker.com/get-started/#docker-concepts) happens to be the most commonly used container implementation so all subsequent reference to a container in this article will mean Docker.

-It is very easy to create Docker images of Spring Boot applications.
-We build an executable jar and then copy that over a base JRE image after applying customizations over that to package the [fat uber jar](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-jar-file-structure).

-**Release 2.3 of Spring Boot aims to provide tools to help manage the containerization process at build time and runtime.** This article looks at the steps required for containerizing a Spring Boot application :
+**Release 2.3 of Spring Boot provides tools to help manage the containerizing process at build time and runtime.** This article looks at the steps required for containerizing a Spring Boot application :
-- by building Docker Image with Dockerfile,
+- by building a Docker Image using a Docker file,
 - by building an OCI image from source code with Cloud-Native Buildpack
 - and optimizing the image at runtime by splitting parts of the jar into different layers using layered tools.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-docker" %}

-## What is An OCI Image
+## Container Terminology

+We will start with the container terminologies used through out the article:

+- Container Image is a file with a specific format.
+We convert our application into a Container Image by running a build tool.
+Repository is another name for Container Image.

+- Container is the runtime instance of a Container Image.

+- Container Engine: The daemon process responsible for running the Container.

+- Container Host: Host Machine on which the Container Engine runs.

+- Container Registry: The shared location used for publishing and distributing the Container Image.

-The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run images produced by any build tool.** The original image format of Docker has become the OCI Image Specification and is supported by various open-source build tools.
+- OCI Standard : The [Open Container Initiative (OCI)](https://opencontainers.org/about/overview/) is a lightweight, open governance structure formed under the Linux Foundation. **The OCI Image Specification defines industry standards for container image formats and runtimes to ensure that all container engines can run container images produced by any build tool.**

-**The 2.3 release of Spring Boot provides support for building OCI images.** We will first build a Container Image of a Spring Boot application in the conventional by specifying the instructions in a Docker file and then use the Spring Boot Plugin to generate the OCI image without using a Docker file.
+The 2.3 release of Spring Boot provides plugins for building OCI images. **For containerizing, we enclose our application inside a container image and publish that image to a shared registry.
+The container runtime pulls this image from the registry, unpacks the image, and runs the application inside it.**

+[Docker](https://docs.docker.com/get-started/#docker-concepts) happens to be the most commonly used container implementation and we have Docker in our examples, so all subsequent reference to a container in this article will mean Docker.

 ## Building Docker Images in Conventional Way

+It is very easy to create Docker images of Spring Boot applications by adding a few instructions in a Docker file.
+We first build an executable jar and as part of the Docker file instructions, copy the executable jar over a base JRE image after applying necessary customizations.

 Let us create our Spring Boot application from [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.3.3.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik.users&artifactId=usersignup&name=usersignup&description=Demo%20project%20for%20Spring%20Boot%20Container&packageName=io.pratik.users&dependencies=web,actuator,lombok) with dependencies for `web`, `lombok`, and `actuator`.
 We also add a rest controller to expose an API with the `GET` method.